marcel-curtusan-usps/foft-Factory-of-the-Future/README.md

   vii.
 P2P (performance two plan)

 2. Running Application:

-  1.to build the application you will need to specify the local drive So that application can store log information.
+  i.to build the application you will need to specify the local drive So that application can store log information.